moead-framework/framework/README.md

 ## Generate the documentation locally

 The documentation can be generated locally if you want check changes.
-The documentation is generated with sphinx 2.4.4 :
+The documentation is generated with sphinx 2.4.4 (see the section 'Requirements for developers').

-    pip install -U sphinx==v2.4.4

 You can generate the documentation with the following commands :